Circadian Optics Review

 The Lattis is our runner-up due to its unique artsy design and effective light output.

-This lamp comes just second to the Lampu in raw light output among the six Circadian Optics lights we tested.
-It also has the best color quality among all six!
+This lamp is second to the Lampu in raw light output among the six Circadian Optics lights we tested.
+It also has the best color quality!

 Lattis Light Therapy Lamp